 1991 NBC premieres Disney Television's In the Nick of Time, with Lloyd Bridges as Santa facing a major crisis: after 300 years as Santa, Our Hero must find a replacement within four days or revert to Mortaldom; only Michael Tucker can save the Eve.
 A Martinez, Cleavon Little, Jenny Parsons and Alison LaPlaca co-star.

 1994 "In putting on this suit and entering this sleigh, the bearer waives any and all previous identity, whether actual or implied, and fully accepts the duties and responsibilities of Santa Claus until such time as said bearer is unable to do so either by accident or by design."
 Thus, The Santa Clause --- and Tim Allen's Scott Calvin soon finds himself unwilling heir to its power in Disney's hilarious holiday epic.
 Ironically, the Clause allows him to bond with Charlie, his young son (Eric Lloyd).
 Wendy Crewson, Judge Reinhold, Mary Gross and Peter Boyle co-star, along with David Krumholtz as the tough-talking but tender-hearted elf Bernard, who introduces Scott to the Clause.
-Also in 1994: 20th Century-Fox remakes Miracle on 34th Street for an unprecedented third official time!
-Valentine Davies' classic Kringle saga is resurrected as the newest John Hughes production; Lord Richard Attenborough becomes the new occupant of Santa's throne.
+Also in 1994: 20th Century-Fox remakes Miracle on 34th Street for a third official time!
+Valentine Davies' classic Kringle saga is resurrected as the newest John Hughes production; with Lord Richard Attenborough occupying Santa's throne.
 Dylan McDermott, Elizabeth Perkins, J.T.
 Walsh, Mara Wilson and Robert Prosky also star.

 1996 Ah-nuld vs. Sinbad: Jingle All the Way.
 The Terminator and that happenin' comic star as battling dads on a quest to buy the hottest toy this season: TurboMan!
 James Belushi co-stars as a corrupt mall Santa who leads Schwarzenegger's Howard Langston to a warehouse flooded with red-suited, fake-bearded evildoers!